What Is a Charter School?

 Unions and Charter Schools

 The tension between unions and charter schools often dominates the headlines.
 Charter schools were originally championed by union leaders and that amicable relationship persists in various states, where charter school teachers are unionized.
-The current tension often stems from the fact that charter schools are often exempt from typical teacher laws regarding collective bargaining and to a lesser extent traditional state certification laws.
+The current tension often stems from the fact that charter schools are often exempt from typical teacher laws regarding unions and normal certification.
 Unions often have long-standing relationships with school districts, and often charter schools are viewed as taking students and funds outside of those districts.
 Nevertheless, charter schools often cooperate with districts and unions.

 According to the 2015 PDK/Gallup poll, the quality of teachers is one of the most important factors for parents in choosing a public school.
-As with other segments of the public school system, charter schools find varying success in recruiting and retaining high quality teachers.
-Federal law stipulates that all teachers for core academic subjects, including charter school teachers, must meet highly qualified teacher requirements.
-To be considered highly qualified, teachers must demonstrate subject matter competency, either through a bachelor’s degree, or otherwise meeting state qualifications for demonstrating subject matter competency.
+The question for charter schools pertains to their ability to recruit and retain high quality teachers in conjunction with varying degrees of autonomy across states.
+Federal regulation stipulates that all teachers and paraprofessionals working in a program supported by Title I meet applicable State certification and licensure requirements, including any requirements for alternative certification programs.
 Each state has the freedom to determine its own certification requirements.
 Depending on the state charter school laws, charter schools may be exempt from state certification requirements.
+However, the majority of states require certification or stipulate alternative requirements for charter schools.

 The NCSRC exists to assist all charter schools in achieving their goals.
 Funded by the US Department of Education, the NCSRC began operating in 2010 and is a comprehensive collection of the information needed to build top-notch charter schools.
 Our thousand-plus resources, from reports on serving certain student populations to video case studies profiling high-performing schools, are meant to promote best practices.
 With 7% of the K-12 student population, charter schools have a big part to play in improving K-12 student outcomes and the NCSRC is here to help.
 As you navigate the website, please do not hesitate to contact us with any questions.